 You know when I feel like baking kid’s cakes the most?
-When I am around my dad and my grandparents.
+When I am around my grandparent’s place.
 So when I go and visit, I usually sit with my grandma and we bake wacky childish cakes which remind us of good old times.
-This is always so much of fun especially as she lets me dirty her massive kitchen and use all her baking tools!
-Although the inspiration came from a kid’s cake I made it an adult version by using some amaretto liqueur.
+This is always so much of fun especially as she lets me dirty her massive kitchen and I am free to use all her baking tools.
+Although the inspiration came from a kid’s cake I made it an adult version by using a hint of amaretto liqueur.
 No dramas if you don’t feel like using alcohol just use some vanilla instead (or omit).
-The cake is basically a usual vegan vanilla sponge (although I feel it became more dense than a sponge cake but I like it that way).
+The cake is basically a usual vegan vanilla sponge (although I feel it became more dense than a sponge).
 I coloured the unicorn bread with natural food coloring like matcha, turmeric, raspberry powder and spirulina.
 But feel free to use usual food coloring as well.

 The meringue was made using magical aquafaba but you could make your usual meringue of course to top this beauty.
 The cake is perfect by itself without the topping but it gives it that extra bit of soft texture.
 So let’s not waste any more time, get your inner child out and hit the kitchen!

 Unicorn Bread (using a rectangular loaf tin)